Having an Accurate Idea of Bodhichitta and Enlightenment

 Labored and Unlabored Bodhichitta

 In working through each of these stages in sequence, then based on all the understanding that we've discussed already, then we actually develop this aim sincerely, we actually feel it.
 This is meditation: we're familiarizing ourselves, making it into a habit, building it up, over and over and over again.
-And that's what's known as contrived bodhichitta.
-Some people might translate that as "artificial" – it doesn't mean that it's not sincerely felt, that it's not real.
+And that's what's known as labored bodhichitta.
+It doesn't mean that it's not sincerely felt, that it's not real.
 It just means you have to work at it through stages.
 Unless we have unbelievable instincts from previous lifetimes, which is very, very, very rare, we're all going to have to do that.
 Instincts that are just – automatically we have perfect bodhichitta without working through the stages, but that's almost nobody, so don’t fool ourselves into thinking that it's us.

 Bodhisattvas, Liberation and Enlightenment